Jonathan Clauss: Marseille

 On 20 July 2022, Clauss signed with fellow Ligue 1 side Marseille.
 The transfer fee to be paid to Lens was €9 million.

 Nice

 On 25 July 2024, Clauss signed for Nice for €5 million plus €1 million in potential bonuses.

 International career

 In March 2022, at the age of 29, Clauss received his first call-up to the France national team when manager Didier Deschamps selected him for friendly matches against Ivory Coast and South Africa.
 He made his debut on 25 March in a 2–1 victory over the former side.

 On 18 November 2023, Clauss scored his first goal with France in a 14–0 win over Gibraltar, the largest victory in the nation's history.

+Personal life

+Clauss has been an outspoken critic of homophobic chants during football games.
+In May 2025, he said during an interview with L'Equipe that homosexual players hide because "people are selfish (...) they don't put in other people's shoes."
+Clauss also stated that on homophobia and other social issues like racism, he has always been "on the side of those who were not very popular in the (school) playground."
+He urged fellow players and fans to empathise with gay footballers, saying that "it is not cool for the people who suffer it."

+In September 2025, during a match against Paris FC, referee Abdelatif Kherradji warned Nice fans that he would stop the game if the homophobic chants did not stop.
+Angry, Clauss confronted the fans who continued shouting anti-gay insults, later expressing that "there are things that shouldn't be heard in a football stadium, even in everyday society", again urging for protective environment for gay players.